JT (James Taylor album): Critical reception

 Robert Christgau, who had been skeptical of Taylor's previous work, expressed surprise when the album exceeded his expectations, writing that "James sounds both awake and in touch...'Handy Man' is a transcendent sex ballad, while 'I Was Only Telling a Lie' and 'Secret 'o Life' evoke comparisons with betters on the order of the Stones and Randy Newman, so that the wimpy stuff — which still predominates — sounds merely laid-back in contrast.
 Best since Sweet Baby James...some of this is so wry and lively and committed his real fans may find it obtrusive."

 Peter Herbst in Rolling Stone wrote that "JT is the least stiff and by far the most various album Taylor has done.
 That's not meant to criticize Taylor's earlier efforts...but it's nice to hear him sounding so healthy."
+Record World said that the album showcased Taylor's "soft-spoken and understated style".

 John Rockwell in The New York Times complimented JT as "one of [Taylor's] stronger efforts in recent years" writing that Taylor "is at his most overtly effective on the single, 'Handy Man.'
 This old Otis Blackwell song was probably not designed for Mr. Taylor's sexily intimate way of singing it, but the decision to do it that way was an inspired one, and the arrangement is really quite wonderful.
 Nothing else on the record seems quite so good, but the level is pleasingly high."
 Rockwell also argues that Taylor "has never quite recaptured the inspiration of his early Sweet Baby James album, and JT doesn't do it, either.
 Perhaps the most obvious way that the new songs don't equal the old is their relative lack of memorable melody.
 Mr. Taylor's songs sound more like conversational recitations than tunes.
 They're still interesting, though, and some of the accompaniments are really delightful."